fwmarkcheung/camunda-animal-adoption/README.md

     docker compose down;docker rmi -f camunda-animal-adoption-web harperdb/harperdb

-# Deploy via Helm Chart
+# # Deploy via Helm Chart

+**Prerequisite**
+It is assumed the springboot web app image was published to the Docker hub as:

+	<userId>/camunda-animal-adoption-app:latest

+In my case, the web image was published as:

+	fwmarkcheung/camunda-animal-adoption-app:latest

+Otherwise, follow the steps below to push the images to your own Docker Hub

+1. Login to Docker Hub
+2. Create a public repository
+3. After you ran the docker compose, a web application will be built as a local image.
+To check the image name, execute the command:

+		$ docker images | grep cam

+		Output:

+		camunda-animal-adoption-web               latest                                                                        39e9f84ffc1f   9 hours ago     387MB
+4. Tag the local image by executing the command:

+		$ docker tag camunda-animal-adoption-web:latest <userid>camunda-animal-adoption-app:latest

+5. Push the image to Docker hub:

+		$ docker push fwmarkcheung/camunda-animal-adoption-app:latest

+6. Update the* image* section in the* values.yaml *as follow:

+   	 web:
+    		image:
+    			repository: fwmarkcheung/camunda-animal-adoption-app
+    			tag: latest

-To deploy the app using Helm Chart:
+## To deploy the app using Helm Chart:

 1. Create the Namespace animal-adoption manually using kubectl: